chmouel/moumoustall/README.md

 And will support in the future :

 - retries on failures
-- queuing by resources, if you have too many clusters spawn it will tell you or queu it.
+- queuing by resources, if you have too many clusters consuming resources...

 See [config yaml](./config/config.yaml.default) to see how to configure it.